What is lungworm?

-After infection, lungworm usually causes progressively worsening signs of cardiac and respiratory disease, such as coughing (often at 'extremes' of exercise); as well as causing haemorrhages in lungs, liver, intestine, eyes, and spinal cord, but also pretty much anywhere in the body.
-If left untreated, it can be fatal in severe cases.
+After infection, lungworm usually causes progressively worsening signs of cardiac and respiratory disease, such as coughing (often at 'extremes' of exercise); as well as causing bleeding in the lungs, liver, intestine, eyes, and spinal cord, but also pretty much anywhere in the body.
+If left untreated, it can become fatal.

 How can I tell if my dog is infected with lungworm?

 Lungworm is often a chronic disease, lasting months, even years.
 Signs of lungworm disease are vague, and easily confused with other illnesses, including:

 - breathing difficulties

 - poor appetite

 - behaviour changes (depression, being tired)

 An absolute diagnosis of lungworm is difficult and involves a variety of diagnostic methods, such as blood samples for DNA, analysis of stool samples for eggs and larvae, chest x-rays, even bronchoscopy.

 Interestingly, not finding worms doesn't mean your dog isn't infected.
 Diagnosing lungworm infection is often based on history, compatible clinical signs and response to treatment.

 Which dogs may be prone to becoming infected by lungworm?